Packing Your Plants for Shipping

 3" and 4" Potted Plants

-Many of our plants are potted and shipped in 3" or 4" pots.
+Most of our plants are potted and shipped in 3" pots, and some in 4" pots.
 Plants are shipped at different stages in their growth cycle, depending upon the time of year.
-Occasionally, plants are shipped in a dormant or resting state and may appear lifeless.
+Occasionally, plants are shipped in a dormant state and may appear lifeless.
 However, the roots are alive and the tops will grow when they're planted.

-The dormant New Jersey Tea plant, above left, looks like a mere stick.
+Early spring shipments sometimes include plants that are just beginning to emerge.
+The dormant Liatris plant, above left, looks like a mere stick.
 But leaves will appear (center image) as the dormant plant begins to wake-up.
-The New Jersey Tea plant on the right is fully leafed-out.
-Early spring shipments sometimes include plants that are just beginning to emerge.
+The Liatris plant on the right is fully leafed-out.
 Fall-shipped plants are likely to include species that are finished growing for the season, and are heading into dormancy.
 If you receive dormant plants, don't worry, we guarantee that you are receiving viable live plant material.
 Just plant them with the usual care and expect the green spikes to emerge on schedule.
-The Liatris plants below are shown in various phases, from dormant to fully leafed-out.

 Bareroot plants are dug after they go dormant in fall.
 The roots are then cleaned off and packed in moist wood shavings, shredded paper or peat moss.
 Below are examples of rhizomatous and fibrous bareroot stock.
 Once planted they grow quickly from the stored energy in the roots.